Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Gauge Problem and its Solution

-Einstein's equations and conservation laws are invariant under general coordinate transformations $x^\mu\rightarrow x^{\prime\mu}(x^\nu)$.
+Einstein's equations and conservation laws are invariant under coordinate transformations $x^\mu\rightarrow x^{\prime\mu}(x^\nu)$.
 This signifies that there are no preferred coordinate systems.
-Consequently, the linearized Einstein equations and conservation laws are invariant under a general linear infinitesimal space-time transformation, which is usually referred to as a gauge transformation.
-This transformation is given by
+Consequently, the linearized Einstein equations and conservation laws are \emph{gauge-invariant}, meaning they are invariant under linear, infinitesimal space-time transformations, also known as \emph{gauge transformations}, which are given by